Expect simple, modern looks at New York's Fashion Week

 "It's going to be a tale of the long and the short of it in many ways," he said.
 "The idea of a shorter, cropped jacket is going to come into play over longer shirting."

-The sheer panels appeared in the designers' dresses, trousers and gowns, a repeating theme in a show that featured oversized trousers and cropped tops as well.

-A Fashion Week fixture, Azria founded the company in 1989 and has been showing in New York since 1996.
+A mix of high and low hems will continue from recent seasons, Downing said.
+Skirts will be either long or mini, and pants will be more plentiful than dresses.

+"Keep your eye open for the backpack," he added.
+"We've seen it hovering, quietly, slowly emerging ... and I am thoroughly ready to see the backpack come on with great enthusiasm."

-Fashion Week in New York, a twice-a-year event, runs through September 12, closing with shows by Ralph Lauren, Calvin Klein and Marc Jacobs.
+Fashion Week in New York, a twice-a-year event, runs through Sept.
+12, closing with shows by Ralph Lauren, Calvin Klein and Marc Jacobs.
+(Editing by Xavier Briand)

-(Additional reporting by Patricia Reaney, Jonathan Allen, Jane H. Furse and Marguerita Choy; Editing by Xavier Briand, Doina Chiacu and Cynthia Osterman)